BLOG

 F) Start browsing the application from the iPhone and observe that the traffic will be captured in the burp suite.

-Some applications use a hardcoded hash of certificates for implementing SSL pinning in the iOS application.
+Some applications use a hardcoded certificate hash to implement SSL pinning in the iOS application.
 Most of the applications which are built-in Cordova use this technique for implementing SSL pinning.

 So, we can simply replace the hardcoded certificate hash value in the iOS application with our burp suite certificate hash and reinstall the application.